Smooth simplicial sets and universal Chern-Weil for infinite dimensional groups: Introduction

-Here is one concrete example.
-Let $\mathcal{H} = Ham (M, \omega) $ denote the Frechet Lie group (with its $C ^{\infty}$ topology) of compactly supported Hamiltonian symplectomorphisms of some symplectic manifold.
-Let $\mathfrak h $ denote its lie algebra.
-To remind the reader, when $M$ is compact $\mathfrak h$ is naturally isomorphic to the space of mean 0 smooth functions on $M$, and otherwise it is the space of all smooth compactly supported functions.
-More details are in Section \ref{sec:couplingClass}.
-In ~\cite{citeReznikovCharacteristicclassesinsymplectictopology} Reznikov defined $Ad _{\mathcal{H} }$-invariant polynomials $\{r _{k} \} _{k \geq 1}$ on the Lie algebra $\mathfrak h$.
-(Note that the case $k=1$ is only interesting when $M$ is non-compact, in this setting.)
-By classical Chern-Weil theory we get cohomology classes $c ^{r _{k}} (P) \in H ^{2k} (X, \mathbb{R} ^{} ) $ for any smooth $\mathcal{H} $-bundle $P$ over $X$.
-Using Theorem \ref{thm:A} we get: \begin{corollary} There are universal Reznikov cohomology classes $c ^{r _{k}} \in H ^{2k} (B \mathcal{H}, \mathbb{R} ^{} ) $, satisfying naturality.
-That is, let $Z \to Y$ be a smooth principal $\mathcal{H}$-bundle.
+satisfying the restriction property as in Theorem \ref{thm_ChernWeildgIntro}.
+And in particular, there are universal Reznikov cohomology classes $c ^{r _{k}} \in H ^{2k} (B \mathcal{H}, \mathbb{R} ^{} ) $, satisfying the following.
+Let $Z \to Y$ be a smooth principal $\mathcal{H}$-bundle.
 Let $c ^{r _{k}} (Z) \in H ^{2k} (Y) $ denote the Reznikov class.
-Then where $f _{Z}: Y \to B \mathcal{H} $ is the classifying map of the underlying topological $\mathcal{H}$-bundle. \end{corollary} This is an explicit form of a statement asserted by Reznikov~\cite [page 12, arxiv version]{citeReznikovCharacteristicclassesinsymplectictopology} (although his $M$ is compact) on the extension of his classes to the universal level on $B \mathcal{H}$.
-This assertion is left without proof and he died shortly after, so that we may not know what he had in mind.
+Then where $f _{Z}: Y \to B \mathcal{H} $ is the classifying map of the underlying topological $\mathcal{H}$-bundle. \end{corollary} The second part of the corollary is an explicit form of a statement asserted by Reznikov~\cite [page 12]{cite_ReznikovCharacteristicclassesinsymplectictopology}, on the extension of his classes to the universal level on $B \mathcal{H}$ \footnote{His assertion is left without proof.}.
+The above corollary is actually stronger, since we don't require compactness of $M$.